joshhornby/joshhornby.github.io/_posts/2025-07-21-making-impossible-states-impossible.md

 title: Making Impossible States Impossible
 date: 2025-07-21 08:00:00
 tags: [software-engineering, developer-experience]
-description: "The idea of making impossible states impossible in simple terms, means designing your data types and APIs so that certain invalid or nonsensical program states simply can't happen, the compiler enforces it for you at build time."
+description: "Design your data types and APIs so that invalid program states can't be constructed at all.
+The compiler enforces it for you at build time."
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-07-22 T19:00:00+01:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

 I first encountered this concept in Richard Feldman's talk _[Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8)_.
 It changed how I design software.
 Years later, I still think it's one of the most underrated ideas in our industry.